 So after doing that all, you have a nice list containing your most relevant jobs on it.

-Now you can apply the E A D system in order to fulfil management accounting objectives in a leaner way:
+Now you can apply the E A D system in order to fulfill management accounting objectives in a leaner way:

 Apply E A D